 2. Expected Behavior

-The following behaviors are expected and requested of all Do Space members:
+The following behaviors are expected and requested of all Do Space users:

 - Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of our community.